VisualViolet/VisualViolet/README.md

-- 👋 Hi, I’m @VisualViolet!
+- 👋 Hi, I’m @VisualViolet, but you can call me Savannah!
 - 👀 I’m interested in programming, cybersecurity, video game development, and web design.
 - 🌱 I’m currently enrolled in Coding Bootcamp through the University of Washington.
 After I receive my certificate, I plan to use my new skillset to join the software development workforce.
 - 💞️ I’m looking to collaborate on any project I can contribute to!
 My number one goal is to learn new skills!